neondatabase/website/content/docs/import/import-from-csv.md

    ```

    <Admonition type="not">
-   For more information about connecting with `psql`, see [Connect with psql](../../connect/query-with-psql-editor).
+   For more information about connecting to Neon with `psql`, see [Connect with psql](../../connect/query-with-psql-editor).
    </Admonition>

 2. Create the `customer` table.